FlamingoZh/fmri_speech/Readme.md

 jupyter lab
 ```

-This command should direct you to a new window in the browser, where you can open `SpeechModelTutorial.ipynb` from the Jupyter file browser on the left.
+This command should open a new window in the browser, where you can open `SpeechModelTutorial.ipynb` from the Jupyter file browser on the left.